Skip to contents

 type

 The type of plot.
 This knows the same alternatives as panel.xyplot.
 In addition ordixyplot has alternatives "biplot", "arrows" and "polygon".
 The first displays fitted vectors and factor centroids of envfit, or in constrained ordination, the biplot arrows and factor centroids if envfit is not given.
 The second (type = "arrows") is a trellis variant of ordiarrows and draws arrows by groups.
 The line parameters are controlled by trellis.par.set for superpose.line, and the user can set length, angle and ends parameters of panel.arrows.
 The last one (type = "polygon") draws a polygon enclosing all points in a panel over a polygon enclosing all points in the data.
-The overall polygon is controlled by trellis.par.set for plot.polygon, and each panel polygon is controlled by superpose.polygon.
+The overall polygon is controlled by Trellis parameters trellis.par.set plot.polygon and superpose.polygon.

 ...